 DEF refill bottles 1 can be obtained at many gas stations or at a qualified specialist workshop.
 Refill bottles without a threaded cap offer no overfill protection.
 DEF may leak out as a result of overfilling.
 Mercedes-Benz offers special refill bottles with a threaded cap.
-These are available at any Freightliner Sprinter service center.
+You can obtain this from an authorized Mercedes-Benz Center.

-- Unscrew the protective cap from DEF refill - Place DEF refill bottle as shown on filler opening and screw it on clockwise until hand-tight. - Press DEF refill bottle (1) towards filler opening (2).
+- Unscrew the protective cap from DEF refill bottle 1. - Place DEF refill bottle () as shown on filler opening () and screw it on clockwise until hand-tight. - Press DEF refill bottle 1 towards filler opening 2.